Lithuanian language: Pre-statehood period of Lithuania

-Among Indo-European languages, Lithuanian is conservative in its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) or Ancient Greek.
-Thus, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (with the earliest texts dating only to c.
+Among Indo-European languages, Lithuanian is conservative in its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) and Ancient Greek.
+Thus, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (the earliest Lithuanian texts date to c.
 1500 AD, whereas Ancient Greek was first written down about three thousand years earlier in c.
 1450 BC).